"First Time in College" New Student Academic Advising Sessions

 - Initiate your myLane account and complete the New Student Information Session

 Bring paper & pencil, Placement test scores, your L number, current Lane catalog if you have one, and any questions you may have about beginning classes.
-Following your New Student Academic Advising Session, your next step will be to register for fall term classes in myLane.
+Following your New Student Academic Advising Session, your next step will be to register for classes in myLane.

-*Access the online version of the New Student Academic Advising Session here.
-Available for fall term through September 20.
+*Access the online version of the New Student Academic Advising Session here (available until March 29).

 For Sessions in Cottage Grove, check the Cottage Grove schedule or call Mary Gilroy at (541) 463-4201

 For Sessions in Florence, call (541) 463-4800

 Have you been a Lane student in the past?
 If you have ever been a Lane student in the past, you will need to complete the Readmission application.

 Student Resources - View a compiled list of student services to assist you in your academic goals.